Posterior Coreset Construction with Kernelized Stein Discrepancy for Model-Based Reinforcement Learning

 \section{Bayesian Regret Analysis}

 In this section, we establish the regret of Algorithm \ref{alg:MPC-PSRL}.
-Our analysis builds upon \cite{osband2014model}, but exhibits fundamental departures in the sense that we consider an alternative metric for quantifying the posterior estimation error using IPMs that exploit's salient structural properties of Stein's method, which additionally provides a basis for establishing tradeoffs between regret and posterior representational complexity.
+Our analysis builds upon \cite{osband2014model}, but exhibits fundamental departures in the sense that we consider an alternative metric for quantifying the posterior estimation error using IPMs that exploit's salient structural properties of Stein's method, which additionally provides a basis for establishing tradeoffs between regret and posterior representational complexity which is novel in this work.
 Begin then by restating the model error at episode $k$ from \eqref{regret_0} as \cite{osband2014model}

 where we add and subtract the term $\int \rho(s_1) (V_{{\mu}^k}^{{{M}}^k}(s_1))ds_1$, ${\mu}^k$ represents the optimal policy (cf. \eqref{optimal_policy}) under constructed model ${{M}}^k$ from the thinned posterior we obtain via procedure proposed in Algorithm \ref{alg:MPC-PSRL}.
 Hence, the regret for episode $k$ can be decomposed as $ {\Delta}_k= \Delta^I_{k}+\Delta^{II}_{k}$ which implies